 And the door of the home should never be closed to our children.
 A sister came to us some years ago to seek our advice about her son.
 The boy kept late hours.
 He oftentimes did not reach home until one or two o'clock in the morning.
-The mother had given him many admonitions, and her proposal to me was that she should notify her son that after a certain hour the door would be locked, and if he were late he would have to seek shelter elsewhere.
+The mother had given him many admonitions, and her proposal to me was that she should notify her son that after a certain hour the door would be locked, and that if he were late, he would have to seek shelter elsewhere.
 We advised this mother by no means to follow this course of action, because in doing that she would break the last link that connected her with her child.
-That boy should know-and every other child should know-that even though they become reckless in their doing, even though they forget God and follow the path of sin-that a welcome always awaits them by their father and mother.
+That boy should know-and every other child should know-that even though he becomes reckless in his doing, even though he forgets God and follows the path of sin, a welcome always awaits him at home, by his father and mother.

-Honour the Church
+Honor the Church

-We should honour the church and its sacred work.
+We should honor the church and its sacred work.
 Let us not weaken the confidence of our children in their pastor, in those who carry responsibilities in the church or Sabbath school or church school.
-Cultivate in them confidence in their brethren and sisters, confidence in the work of God, in every instrumentality connected with this movement.
+Culti-